 In my case arriving late in the morning, I was told there was a 45 to 60 minute wait before I could use the shower.
 Given I had a layover of around four hours, this was not a problem for me at all.

 Indeed, after some 50 minutes in the lounge my name was called through the intercom by the lounge reception staff and I was handed the keys to the shower room.

 The shower itself was perfectly clean, spacious and comfortable.
 You will find a small amenity kit containing such items as a comb, toothbrush and toothpaste and a shaving razor and cream.

 There are two other aspects – one good, one bad – which I need to address to do justice to this review.
 To start with the good, I thought the service in this lounge was impeccable, as lounge attendants regularly walk through the lounge to clean tables, throw leftovers in the rubbish bin and collect empty plates and glasses.

 Unfortunately there are many lounges were such empty plates and glasses are stocked up on the tables, but I never find this the case at any of the Air France lounges at Paris Charles de Gaulle.

 There is however the big issue of overcrowding in this lounge which is a negative aspect which must be mentioned.
-Given the vast amount of domestic and Schengen flights operated by Air France and partner airlines, the amount of passengers with lounge access is much bigger than the capacity of the lounge.
+Given the vast amount of domestic and Schengen flights operated by Air France and partner airlines, the number of passengers with lounge access is much bigger than the capacity of the lounge.